fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> A person wants their first junior dev job.
+How does this person know if their code is clean enough or if they are using enough of their specific language features to get a junior dev job?
+Thanks for your videos.

 > Can you give your opinion about if this industry or programmers demand are going to transform in a bubble or if it's already now a bubble?
 (I mean in terms of work demand vs offer).
 Thanks

 > @Fredrik Christenson maybe you could walk us through your carrier and some stories on those jobs.
 Maybe your current goals and previous failures...